andamagodwin/cogaly-observability/README.md

 Cogaly is not about building the most accurate medical model—it is about building **safe, observable, and responsible AI systems**.
 In domains like healthcare, observability is not optional; it is essential.

-This project demonstrates how Datadog and Google Cloud can be combined to make AI systems transparent, accountable, and operationally safe.
+This project demonstrates how Datadog can be used to make AI systems transparent, accountable, and operationally safe.